ory/docs/docs/ecosystem/contributing.md

 If you want to start contributing code right away, we have a [list of good first issues](https://github.com/ory/kratos/labels/good%20first%20issue).

-There are many other ways you can contribute without writing any code.
+You can contribute without writing any code in multiple ways .
 Here are a few things you can do to help out:

 - **Give us a star.** It may not seem like much, but it really makes a difference.
 This is something that everyone can do to help out Ory.
 Github stars help the project gain visibility and stand out.

 - **Join the community.** Sometimes helping people can be as easy as listening to their problems and offering a different perspective.
 Join our Slack, have a look at discussions on GitHub and take part in events like the Community Calls.
 More info on this in [Communication](#communication).

 - **Helping with open issues.** We have a lot of open issues for Ory and some of them may lack necessary information, some are duplicates of older issues.
 You can help out by guiding people through the process of filling out the issue template, asking for clarifying information, or pointing them to existing issues that match their description of the problem.

 - **Reviewing documentation changes.** Most documentation just needs a review for proper spelling and grammar.
 If you think you can improve a document in